Talalelagha21/chat_app/README.md

 Access server on: http://localhost:8000

-Download Api: (https://github.com/kentandlime/simple-chat-api) and make sure that it is running as well
+Download Api: (https://github.com/kentandlime/simple-chat-api) and make sure that it is running